ETIAS vs. Schengen Visa: Your Essential Guide to European Travel

 There’s also a multiple-entry Schengen visa.
 This lets you enter and exit the Schengen Area multiple times during the visa’s validity period.
 It’s perfect if you need to make several trips to Europe over a few months or even a year.

-Like ETIAS, the Schengen Visa system includes security checks.
+Like the ETIAS, the Schengen Visa system includes security checks.

 When you apply, your information is checked against various databases to ensure you’re not a security risk.
 You’ll also need to provide biometric data, like fingerprints, as part of the application process.